fpmosley/getdata-011/README.md

 This script makes use of the ‘reshape2’ package to tidy the data.
 Before running the script, make sure that the ‘reshape2’ package is installed.

+You can read more about the ‘reshape2’ package [here](http://cran.r-project.org/web/packages/reshape2/index.html).

 ### Check if ‘reshape2’ installed

 Run the following: